 Any dispute arising under the Agreement which is not resolved informally by the Board and the Contractor, or under the terms of the Agreement, shall be prosecuted further, if at all, only in the Circuit or Chancery Courts sitting in Maynardville, Tennessee.

-7.7 Partial Invalidity.
+7.7 Severability and Partial Invalidity.

 If any term or provision of the Agreement, or the application thereof to any party or circumstance, shall be held invalid or unenforceable to any extent, the remainder of the Agreement, and the application of such term or provision to the parties and the circumstances other than those as to whom or to which it is held invalid or unenforceable, shall not be effected thereby; and each term or provision of the Agreement shall remain valid and enforceable to the fullest extent permitted by law.